-To a first approximation, it is more important that some tasks be regularly attended to, than how often they are attended to.
+To a first approximation, it is more important that we attend to some tasks regularly than it is that we attend to them often.
 For example, it’s important to brush your teeth, and many people follow so-called proven recommendations of attending to it three times a day.
 Cope’s dentist recommends that if he does it really well, he needs to do it only once a day.
 Dina has learned that it is twice a day.
 What is important is that all of these recommendations have a rhythm, and as such, they lead to habit formation in human beings.
 By making events such as eating, or brushing your teeth, or planning upcoming work habitual we can relieve the team of focusing on when, so they can focus on what.
 So in Scrum it is best to first establish a cadence, and then to adjust the frequency and duration of each event as you inspect and adapt.

 Rhythm is a strong and pervasive foundation of human existence.
-Hall, in his book Dance of Life, says, “I am convinced that it will ultimately be proved that almost every facet of human behavior is involved in the rhythmic process.”
-Eviatar Zerubavel notes that we are governed on one hand by cycles of nature, such as going to bed every night, and on the other hand by cycles of the “machine,” such as business and delivery schedules.
-Sometimes there is ambiguity between them, such as in the length of a Sprint, which is about a month long by default — month coming from the same root as the word moon.
+Renowned anthropologist Edward Hall, who specializes in cultural notions of time, writes, “I am convinced that it will ultimately be proved that almost every facet of human behavior is involved in the rhythmic process” (, p.
+153).
+Sociology professor Eviatar Zerubavel notes that we are governed on one hand by cycles of nature, such as going to bed every night, and on the other hand by cycles of the “machine,” such as business and delivery schedules (, p.
+140).
+Sometimes there is ambiguity between them, such as in the length of a Sprint, which is about a month long by default (though most contemporary teams override the default with a Sprint length of one or two weeks) — month coming from the same root as the word moon.
 Natural rhythms tend to be periodic and happen of their own accord.

 To the degree we can tie our Scrum production rhythms to other “natural” rhythms and their events, they can serve as sentinels and reminders of the associated impending Scrum activity.
-So Daily Scrums happen daily, on the cycle of the Earth’s rotation; Sprints tend to follow business cycles which, from a Scrum perspective, are part of what people accept as being the more natural ecosystem within which Scrum is embedded.
-(Of course, those business cycles may loosely follow truly natural cycles in their own right: see Follow the Moon.)
+So Daily Scrums happen daily, on the cycle of the Earth’s rotation; Sprints tend to follow business cycles which, from a Scrum perspective, are part of what people accept as being the more natural ecosystem for the practice of Scrum.
+(Of course, those business cycles may loosely follow natural cycles in their own right: see Follow the Moon.)
 In general, there is a strong interweaving of the time and process aspects of Scrum as emphasized here in the Value Stream Pattern Language, with the comings together of people that are the focus of the Product Organization Pattern Language.
 Scrum events are configurations of space (relationships between people) in some context of time (an event).

 Scrum features many patterns based on rhythm.
-All Scrum events (Sprint Planning, Sprint Review, Sprint Retrospective, the Daily Scrum) are based on rhythms.
+All Scrum events (the Sprint itself, Sprint Planning, Sprint Review, Sprint Retrospective, and the Daily Scrum) are based on rhythms.
 Organizational Sprint Pulse aligns multiple teams around a common rhythm.
 Having these events recur regularly on a known cadence avoids the waste of having to repeatedly find time for them.